|Nutritional Guidelines (per serving)|

 * Disclaimer: Look for a ham labeled “fully cooked.”
 USDA inspected fully cooked hams can be sliced and eaten as is, but are normally baked to 140 F for best texture and flavor. *

-- Cover the ham loosely with foil and let it stand for 10 to 15 minutes before carving and serving.
+Cover the ham loosely with foil and let it stand for 10 to 15 minutes.